Glossary

 U

-University - An institution for higher learning with teaching and research facilities constituting a graduate school and professional schools awarding master's degrees and doctorates, and an undergraduate division that awards bachelor's degrees.
+University - An institution for higher learning with teaching and research facilities constituting a graduate school and professional schools that award master's degrees and doctorates and an undergraduate division that awards bachelor's degrees.

 V